 - EU Roaming: "roaming like at home," included in most plans within the European Union.

-- Roaming outside the EU: what skyrockets your bill if you don't control it; this is where the eSIM shines.
+- Roaming outside the EU: what drives up your bill if you don't control it; this is where eSIMs shine.

-- Passive roaming: data consumed by the mobile in the background without you noticing.
+- Passive roaming: data consumed by your mobile in the background without you noticing.

-- Bill shock: the shock of the bill upon returning for not having deactivated operator roaming.
+- Bill shock: the shock of the bill upon returning because you didn't deactivate your operator's roaming.

-A nuance that confuses many: even if you have a travel eSIM contract, you must activate the "data roaming" switch for that eSIM on your mobile, because you are technically connecting to a network that is not your original one.
-Don't fear that setting: by applying it only to the travel eSIM, your Spanish line remains protected, and you won't be billed for roaming on it.
-Get the full picture in what roaming is, how much international roaming costs, which countries have free roaming, and how to avoid roaming.
+A nuance that confuses many: even if you have a travel eSIM activated, you must enable the "data roaming" switch on your phone for that eSIM, because technically you are connecting to a network that is not your original one.
+Do not fear this setting: by applying it only to the travel eSIM, your Spanish line remains protected and will not incur roaming charges.
+You have the complete map in what roaming is, how much international roaming costs, which countries have free roaming, and how to avoid roaming.

 Verification and identity: KYC and ID